UK space sector income reaches £17.5 billion as jobs and services grow — UKNIP

 Space continues to attract a diverse range of investors, mostly (89%) from the private sector.
 Figures for 2022 (using Crunchbase) show that an estimated £635 million was invested in UK-headquartered space companies through 34 identified deals, with acquisitions accounting for three quarters of the total investment value.
 There has been a steady upward trend in both the number of investments (from one in 2012 to 34 last year) and population of investors (from one in 2012 to 66 last year).

-Par Equity, Innovate UK and the Scottish Investment Bank have been the source of most deals during this time.
+Par Equity, Innovate UK and Scottish Enterprise (including its Scottish Investment Bank activity) have been the source of most deals during this time.

 Case study: Goonhilly Earth Station